elastic/kibana/docs/development/core/server/kibana-plugin-server.savedobjectsservicesetup.md

 ## SavedObjectsServiceSetup interface

 Saved Objects is Kibana's data persistence mechanism allowing plugins to use Elasticsearch for storing and querying state.
-The SavedObjectsServiceSetup API exposes methods for registering Saved Object types and creating and registering Saved Object client wrappers and factories
+The SavedObjectsServiceSetup API exposes methods for registering Saved Object types, creating and registering Saved Object client wrappers and factories.

 <b>Signature:</b>